Legal employment for your global team

 Want to explore South Africa’s tax allowances and similar tax regulations?

-Salaries in South Africa are calculated on a monthly basis, with employees receiving 12 monthly salary payments each year.
+Salaries are calculated on a monthly basis, with employees receiving 12 monthly salary payments each year.
+There are no provisions for mandatory 13th or 14th month salaries.
+Employers are required to pay salaries by the last day of the month, ensuring timely compensation for employees.
 Salary payments must be compliant with local labour rules, including those for minimum wages, etc.

 Salary payment deadline: By the last day of the month.